coreyker/dnn-mgr/hpc_scripts/README.md

 ```
 If that doesn't work you can try installing these with "pip install package_name", and finally, if that fails, download the source code for each module and run "python setup.py build" followed by "python setup.py install".

+Note: Theano and Pylearn2 should be installed from the github repositories in order to get up-to-date verions (the pip packages seem to be old).

 ### Theano setup
 If you want theano to use your GPU (and you probably do if you have one), create a file called .theanorc in your home directory with the following lines:
 ```